 - ✓ The opportunity to use certification mark(s) developed specifically for the UK market.
-The mark design is familiar to UK consumers (e.g., recycling labels) and shows clearly whether the product is suitable for home or industrial composting. - ✓ Having access to a UK-based certification organisation, the only one in the UK. - ✓ The associated costs of joining the CMCS are relatively low with no additional testing or certification fees, only an additional low-cost licence fee for the use of the mark(s).
+The mark design is familiar to UK consumers (e.g., recycling labels) and shows clearly whether the product is suitable for home or industrial composting. - ✓ Having access to a UK-based certification scheme provider. - ✓ The associated costs of joining the CMCS are relatively low with no additional testing fees, only an additional low-cost licence fee for the use of the mark(s). - Products can be searched for, and effectively marketed, on our website with complementary guidance on appropriate treatment options. - ✓ REAL will actively promote the CMCS, thereby promoting producers' brands.